 No matter how you style (or don’t style!) your therapy office, your décor choices are an important part of creating a therapeutic space.

-They affect the way your clients feel and send a message about you as a clinician.
-You don’t have to be an expert (or even hire one) to create a unique, inviting and clinically appropriate space.
-All your office needs is a little TLC from you!
+Office decor affects the way your clients feel and sends a message about you as a clinician.
+You don’t have to be an expert (or even hire one) to create a unique, inviting, and clinically-appropriate space.
+All your office needs is a little effort to ensure your space is welcoming for your clients.

 Here are some of my favorite tips to help set up your office space: